 Catholic News Service

-The film contains action violence including gunplay, brief gore, frequent drug and alcohol use, a instance of distasteful humor, a scene of sensuality, and a couple of uses each of profane and crass language.
-The Catholic News Service classification is L — limited adult audience, films whose problematic content many adults would find troubling.
-The Motion Picture Association of America rating is R — restricted.
+The film contains much harsh violence, with some gore, revenge and narcotics themes, cohabitation, several uses of profanity and pervasive rough and crude language.
+The Catholic News Service classification is L, limited adult audience, films whose problematic content many adults would find troubling.
+The Motion Picture Association of America rating is R, restricted.
 Under 17 requires accompanying parent or adult guardian.